-We've spent hundreds of hours reviewing and researching all of the best smartphones available today with an eye for performance, cameras, build quality, battery life, display quality and value and narrowed it down to this collection that represents the best of the best.
+We've spent hundreds of hours reviewing and researching all of the best smartphones available today and whether you value productivity, photography, gaming, social media, videography, or battery life, these phones are the best of the best.

 The best smartphones you can buy today